 Shark Jaws: “Exciting Underwater Video Terror”

 After they release Tank under the Kee label in 1974, on Sept.
 25th, 1975 Atari produces another game under a pseudonymous company name, this one called Shark Jaws.
 The first game featuring animated characters, its electronic guts are converted Tank hardware.
-It is also manufacturer Horror Games’ first and last outing, a company created by Atari to avoid any possible legal hassles over the game from the producers of its obvious inspiration: Universal Studio’s 1975 smash-hit movie Jaws.
-Even flyers sent out to prospective buyers prod them to “cash in on the popularity, interest and profits associated with sharks”.
+It is also manufacturer Horror Games’ first and last outing, a company created by Atari to avoid any possible legal hassles over the game from the producers of its obvious inspiration: Universal Studio’s 1975 smash-hit movie Jaws, directed by Steven Spielberg.
+Even flyers for the arcade game, sent out to prospective buyers, prod them to “cash in on the popularity, interest and profits associated with sharks”.
 What’s a few maimed swimmers between profit margins, right?
 The ability to eliminate any affiliation between the two isn’t helped by the fact that the cabinet artwork features the word shark in tiny letters with JAWS looming large next to it.
 In the game, the player controls a SCUBA diver trying to spear a small fish swimming around the screen.
 On his tail is a bigger fish to fry, a shark intent on finishing him off.
 Bushnell and Atari swim through the bloodied waters of copyright infringement unscathed: Universal doesn’t bite.
+One wonders if Spielberg protégé Joe Dante is having a laugh about IP floating about in the waters when he features Shark Jaws in an early scene of his Jaws-like movie Piranha (1978), being feverishly played by female lead Heather Menzies-Urich.

 Sources (Click to view)